Board of Governance FAQS

-Board members attend quarterly Board meetings in person in Sydney.
-Youth Action covers all transport costs to attend.
-Options for remote attendance are also available.
+Board members attend bimonthly Board meetings.
+Options for remote attendance are available.
+When required, Youth Action covers all transport costs to attend.
 Meeting dates are determined by the Board and sessions run for approximately two hours.
-Other meetings as required may also occur.

-Board members may also have opportunities to participate in project advisory committees, speak at major events, represent Youth Action in the media and/or attend meetings with Government representatives.
-Board members also play a role in monitoring/responding to government policies and proposals.
+Board members may also have opportunities to participate in advisory committees, speak at events, represent Youth Action in the media and/or attend meetings with Government representatives.
+Board members also play an important role in monitoring/responding to government policies and proposals.

 Who can be a member of the Board?

 Board members are members of Youth Action and are representative of Youth Action’s membership base.

 Youth Action has three membership types:

 A single representative from an organisational member can be nominated to sit on the Board.
 Board nominees must be at least 18 years or older.